 If you cannot pay that upfront cost, you might be able to get help with that through the Flexible SupportOpens in a new window

 You can also get help with childcare costs for at least a month after your job ends to keep your childcare going while you switch between jobs.
-Find out more on GOV.UKOpens in a new window
+Find out moreOpens in a new window on GOV.UK.

 Northern Ireland